Best landlord insurance

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Property owners who rent their homes to tenants need a different form of insurance, called landlord insurance or dwelling fire insurance.
 Traditional homeowners insurance only covers owner-occupied properties.
-However, homeowners insurance policies do not extend coverage to that same property if it is rented to tenants.
-If you own a rental property, understanding your need for landlord insurance and its coverage is important.
-And Bankrate makes it easier to find the best landlord insurance policy by breaking down the top landlord insurance companies, based on our assessment.
+However, homeowners insurance policies do not typically extend coverage to that same property if it is rented to tenants.
+Bankrate makes it easier to find the best landlord insurance policy by breaking down the top landlord insurance companies based on our assessment.

 Landlord insurance, as the name suggests, covers risk to a property you own and rent out.
-It’s similar to how a standard homeowners insurance would cover an owner-occupied property and includes many of the same coverage options.
+It works similarly to a standard homeowners insurance policy and includes many of the same coverage options, with some key differences.
 Landlord insurance provides coverage if your property is damaged from covered perils, such as fire and windstorm damage.
-However, it will not cover contents within the home that belongs to your tenant.
-For that, your tenants need renters insurance coverage.
+However, it does not cover tenant belongings within the home.
+For that, your tenants need renters insurance.
+Although coverage types may vary by carrier, many landlord insurance policies include loss of rents coverage, which covers lost rental income while a home is uninhabitable due to a covered loss.

 Like homeowners insurance, landlord insurance is usually required if your tenant-occupied property has a mortgage.
-Even if your home is paid off, it’s worth considering having this coverage to avoid rebuilding or repairing your home out of pocket should you incur substantial property damage.
+Even if your home is paid off, it may be worth considering having this coverage to avoid rebuilding or repairing your home out of pocket should you incur substantial property damage.

 Best landlord insurance companies